 I have used all of these readers and here are some insights.

 Square – www.squareup.com

 The new readers for mobile phones are very reliable.

 First, iPad integration is easy and free with Square Register for iPad.
 You can enter in a picture and price of the product.
 Then all a customer or Scout has to do is touch on the product and the amount comes up.
 It is easy enough for a Cub Scout to do.
 The second advantage is you can have an individual log in and password for each reader issued.
 It allows you to track which Scout sold what item based on the log in.
 You can also restrict access to the balance in the account and the ability to do returns.
 All funds go into one account.
 They have videos that show how to do most items on your phone.

 It can take up to 24 hours for the funds to post to your checking account especially on a Sunday.
 This can take a couple of days for the first deposit to go through.
-They currently only offer online support which is good.
-However, we all would rather talk to a person when we have a problem.
 The final disadvantage is the reader.
 While the processing is good, the other readers have a tab so that the reader does not swivel.
 Square can tend to swivel.

 PayAnywhere – www.payanywhere.com

 PayAnywhere has quickly become attractive for Units.
 The new devices are much larger and do not swivel on a mobile phone.